fabricio-garcia/Grid-based_Framework/README.md

 ### Project specific

+- The cloned website can be accesed [here](https://app.pluralsight.com/id?redirectTo=%2Fid%2Fdashboard)
-- Is was created with responsiveness in mind.
+- The cloned site was created with responsiveness in mind.
 - There are 3 breakpoints:
   - breakpoint for small screens with a width of up to 720px.
   - breakpoint for medium screens with a width in the range of 720px - 1024px.